zemlyansky/random-forest/README.md

 # random-forest

-Random forest method.
-Ported to JavaScript with WebAssembly.
-Async computation and multithreading implemented with WebWorkers (for browsers).
+Random forest method ported to JavaScript with WebAssembly.
+Async computation and multithreading implemented with WebWorkers (browsers).
 No tests yet.
 See examples in the `example` folder.

-* Fast
+* Supports regression and classification tasks
+* Faster than existing JS implementations
-* Sync/async modes
+* Supports sync and async modes
+* Permutation feature importance
-* Threads support
+* Threads support (WebWorkers)
-* CommonJS module
+* CommonJS module with WASM in JS

+## Introduction
+Comparing to R and Python, JavaScript ecosystem doesn't have many machine learning packages.
+Of course, there's Tensorflow.js, but not all tasks can be solved with neural nets and optimization.
+Random forest is a robust ensemble method that fits multiple decision trees under the hood using different subsets of original data.
+Because of its simple algorithm it's perfectly suited for parallelization and implementation in a native language.

 ## Install
 ```